ShreyaSaraswati/AI-with-Cloud-Computing-AICC-SuprMentr-Internship-/assignments/week-8/Assignment18_Text_Challenges.md

 # Assignment 18 – Text Challenges

+## Description
+Natural Language Processing (NLP) requires clean and structured text data.
+In real-world applications, text data often contains slang, emojis, spelling mistakes, and informal abbreviations.

+The objective of this assignment is to collect messy text sentences, identify issues, and explain preprocessing techniques required before using the data in Machine Learning models.

+---

 ## Problem Statement
-Collect 20 messy sentences containing slang, emojis, spelling mistakes.
+Collect 20 messy sentences containing:
-Identify problems and explain preprocessing needed.
+- slang words
+- emojis
+- spelling mistakes
+- repeated letters
+- short forms

+Identify issues present in the sentences and describe preprocessing steps required to clean the data.

 ---

-## Sentences
+## Sample Sentences (Messy Text Data)

 1. omg this movie is sooo gud!!!
 2. lol that was funny 😂😂